2021 | 2020 | 2019 | 2018 | 2017 | 2016 | 2015 | 2014 | 2013

 Amongst the first to go was the Class 5 Radford car who appeared to barrel roll it round the corner, which whilst not particularly nice from the inside, did look quite impressive from the outside!
 I think at this point it might be worth pointing out that these cars are built incredibly well and the combination of the tough roll cage and how well the drivers are strapped in makes them pretty safe to drive.
 Obviously they are shaken about and pretty sore after an accident but most walk away with no more than a dent in their wallets which I think is pretty amazing.
 The Radford car was also back out the next day having been fully checked for damage.

 Normally turn one causes the most problems at any autograss track (or circuit) as everyone tries to head for the same bit of ground, however it appeared to be turns three and four causing issues during the meeting and Yorkshire Dales driver Collin French showed everyone how to recover from a little two wheel action without tipping it over.
-York driver Dan Chapman's Class 8 was involved in an incident towards the end of the first day as he exited turn four.
-Dan was unharmed but Cambridge driver Shawn Winters was whisked to hospital with a broken shoulder blade (I believe it was as painful as it sounds).

 The usually on form wiley old fox Graham Blackburn in his Class 7 mini pickup managed to avoid the out of control Invicta Kent mini saloon early on day two but had a coming together with Scarborough driver Ryan Pallass which put him (and Ryan) out of the final.